Prenetics/engineering/README.md

 We move fast and develop a lot of ideas so you will have to keep up with our pace and not be resistant to regular product changes.
 You will be great at prioritising tasks in a busy environment and be able to show that you can hit deadlines and exceed expectations.

-## What do you expect as a Software Engineer at Prenetics
+## What would you expect as a Software Engineer at Prenetics
 * Champion best practices across our engineering organization
 * Design scalable, highly available applications
 * Work with teams to deliver all products under the Prenetics platform